KQM-git/TCL/characters/cryo/diona.md

 **Drunken Mist:**

 * Deals continuous Cryo DMG to opponents within the AoE.
-* Continuously regenerates HP of the characters within the AoE
+* Continuously regenerates HP of the characters within the AoE.

 | Effect | Talent 6% |
 | :--- | :--- |